kiruidavid/SendIt/README.md

 The user can only cancel or change the destination of a parcel delivery when the parcel’s status is yet to be marked as delivered.
 Only the user who created the parcel delivery order can cancel the order.

+# HOMEPAGE
+The first homepage when one navigates to the site's web address